cvilsmeier/moni/README.md

 - Query metrics from Monibot
 - Send metric values to Monibot

-It is written in [Go](https://go.dev/) and runs on Linux/amd64 and Windows/amd64.
+It is written in [Go](https://go.dev/) and runs on Linux and Windows.

-## Download
+## Installation

+For installing moni on your machine, we provide several options.

+### Download a pre-built binary (recommended)

-Download a pre-built binary from here: https://github.com/cvilsmeier/moni/releases/latest
+Download a pre-built binary for Linux/amd64 or Windows/amd64 here: https://github.com/cvilsmeier/moni/releases/latest

-## Install
+### Install with go command

-If you do not want to download a pre-built binary, you can install moni from the command line.
+If you do not want to download a pre-built binary, you can install moni from the command line, using Go:

 ```
 go install github.com/cvilsmeier/moni@latest
 ```

-## Build
+### Build from source

-If you do not want to download a pre-built binary, you can build moni from the command line.
+If you do not want to download a pre-built binary, you can build moni from source:

 ```
 git clone https://github.com/cvilsmeier/moni